Stanley Menzo: International career

 Menzo gained six caps for the Netherlands, the first arriving in 1989.
 He then spent nearly three years without any further appearances, but was summoned for the squads present at both the 1990 FIFA World Cup and UEFA Euro 1992, as third-choice.

-After legendary Hans van Breukelen retired from international play following the latter competition, Menzo was named the starter for the qualification stages of the 1994 World Cup; following two unassuming performances, the 1–2 loss in Norway and a 2–2 home draw against Poland, he was benched, and ultimately did not even make the squad at all (Ed de Goey, Theo Snelders and Van der Sar would be the goalkeepers listed as starter, reserve and third respectively).
+After legendary Hans van Breukelen retired from international play following the latter competition, Menzo was named the starter for the qualification stages of the 1994 World Cup; following two unassuming performances, the 1–2 loss in Norway and a 2–2 home draw against Poland, he was benched, and ultimately did not even make the squad at all for the World Cup (Ed de Goey, Theo Snelders and Van der Sar would be the goalkeepers listed as starter, reserve and third respectively).